BRAVE: Emotional Support for those affected by Domestic Abuse

 The BRAVE journey starts with an initial assessment that helps us understand your current situation, the difficulties you are experiencing, and how we can best support you to overcome them.

 After your assessment, you may be invited to join a small group programme: the BRAVE (for women) or BRAVE Too (for men) 12 week programme.
 If the BRAVE group is not the right support for you, then we will be able to discuss alternative support options that may be helpful.
+When you are on the waiting list for a group, you will be invited to join BRAVE Community, our monthly chance for you to meet other people who will be joining your BRAVE journey, from fellow group members to the staff team and our BRAVE Ambassadors.

 During group sessions, you’ll learn about alternative ways to cope with life’s difficulties, engage in group problem-solving, and get support from your peers.
 Previous members have found the groups safe, empowering, and confidence building.
 These groups are single sex, the membership stays the same for all 12 weeks, and you won’t be asked to share anything you’re not comfortable with.